hard-nett/docs/docs/overview/governance.md

 Staked TERP holders are eligible to vote on governance proposals.
 Browse the available proposals, and use one's staked tokens to cast a vote.

+## UI
+Block explorers provide a user-friendly interface for vieweing existing proposals, however there currently is not an alternative to broadcasting governance message only through a CLI for the TestNET currently.

 ## Creating a Proposal